awsdocs/aws-proton-user-guide/doc_source/ag-create-repo.md

-# Create and register a link to your repository<a name="ag-create-repo"></a>
+# Create a link to your repository<a name="ag-create-repo"></a>

-You can create and register a link to your repository using the console or CLI\.
+You can create a link to your repository using the console or CLI\.
 When you create a repository link, AWS Proton creates a [service linked role](using-service-linked-roles.md) for you\.

 ------
 #### [ AWS Management Console ]

-**Create and register a link to your repository as shown in the following console steps\.**
+**Create a link to your repository as shown in the following console steps\.**

 1. In the [AWS Proton console](https://console.aws.amazon.com/proton/), choose **Repositories**\.